dlentrodt/mmcls-figure-scripts/README.md

 Requirements:
 - numpy, scipy, matplotlib, jupyter, possibly other standard python packages
 - pynuss: A software package for nuclear resonance scattering.
 Currently unpublished and available from the author K. P. Heeg.
 - pyrot: A software package implementing linear dispersion theory and Parratt's formalism for general one-dimensional cavities given by a refractive index profile, created for this paper.
-Available at TODO.
+Available via pip (see https://github.com/dlentrodt/pyrot).

 Contents:
 - License
 - Readme file
 - ML_numerical.py: A class implementing a simple numerical scheme to compute Mittag-Leffler pole expansions of a given function that can be numerically evaluated in the complex plane.
-- cavity1d.py: Classes
 - cav_functions.py: Helper for functions for evaluation of certain quantities in the complex plane.
 - Subfolders containing scripts creating each figure as pdf output.
 Additional plots for benchmarking are commented out in the code.